ropensci/hydroscoper/README.md

 Stations list
 -------------

-This is a basic example which shows you how to download the stations list from the Hydroscope:
+This is a basic example which shows you how to get the stations list from the Hydroscope database:

 ``` r
 library(hydroscoper)